 Common Mistakes to Avoid

 Even with the best intentions, simple errors can derail your estate plan.
-Here are the most frequent pitfalls I encounter as a financial planner:
+Here are the most frequent pitfalls to watch for:

 - Naming Minor Children Directly: Financial institutions cannot pay large sums to minors.
 If you name a 10-year-old, the court will appoint a guardian to manage the money until they turn 18 (or 21), which is a costly and public process.